kevincasey1222/graph-bitbucket/docs/jupiterone.md

   want to disable the ingestion of pull requests into the JupiterOne graph.
 By default, whenever the intergration is run, JupiterOne will ingest any PR created or modified in the last 24 hours.
-- Optionally, set the **Bitbucket Enhanced PR Data** field to true to get additional information on each PR, such as who reviewed it.
+- Optionally, set the **Bitbucket Enriched PRs** field to true to get additional information on each PR, such as who reviewed it.
 Note that this has performance implications, which is why it is disabled by default.
 See **Details on rate limiting** below.